FriendlyUser/astro-tech-blog/src/pages/posts/tech/tex/diagrams_in_tex.md

 layout: "@/templates/BasePost.astro"
 imgSrc: /imgs/2023/403791778.png
 ---
-# Chapter 7: Creating Diagrams with LaTeX
+# Creating Diagrams with LaTeX

  ## Overview of creating diagrams with LaTeX
 TikZ is a powerful and flexible tool for creating high-quality diagrams in LaTeX documents.
 With TikZ, you can create a wide range of diagrams, including: